hanernlee/redbubble-code-test/README.md

 The areas where I wanted to have some error handling were:

-1. No input arguments given
+1. When no input arguments given
   - No API URL
   - No Output Directory

-2. Empty XML file or a different file type
+2. When there is an empty XML file or a different file type

-3. Data with no make and no Model
+3. When there is XML data with no make and no Model

 ## Testing